-The different possible deployment scenarios for Dynatrace Managed are detailed below.
-Each illustration depicts the various involved components and the required communication ports between components.
-The direction of arrows in the diagrams indicates which component initiates communication.
+Possible deployment scenarios for Dynatrace Managed are detailed below.
+Each illustration depicts the various components involved and the required communication ports between components.
+The direction of arrows in the diagrams indicates which component initiates the connection.

 If you want your Dynatrace Managed Cluster to be accessible only internally, use a basic setup (Scenario 1 below).
 Implement a pure Dynatrace Managed setup (Scenario 2) if you want to enable DEM services and communication from external sources.
 If you want to integrate Dynatrace Managed into existing IT infrastructure, follow Scenario 3.

 For a collective diagram showing all the possible connections and ports, see Supported connectivity schemes for ActiveGates.

 Scenario 1: Basic setup

 Once you install Dynatrace Managed and set up one or more cluster nodes, you get the deployment scenario illustrated below.

 Without further configuration (from the CMC menu, select Settings > Public endpoints) a cluster is only accessible internally and exposes ports

 443for the REST API, OneAgent traffic, and Web UI access (Cluster Management Console and environment UI).
 By default, remote access to Mission Control is enabled.
 This enables Dynatrace to perform monitoring and health checks of your Dynatrace Managed clusters.
 Each communication channel is secured with TLS.

 Scenario 2: Pure Dynatrace Managed setup

 If you want your cluster to receive monitoring data from external OneAgents, or if you want to use our Digital Experience Monitoring (DEM) services, you need to expose the cluster to external networks and configure a public IP address.
 The DEM services include: